First, The Big Picture

 Counterterrorism sources and internal emails reviewed by CBS News express frustration that key responders were ready to deploy, but were not called upon to help in the attack.
 National Security Council Spokesman Tommy Vietor told CBS News the CSG was not needed.

-But most devastating of all is Hicks’ testimony that the U.S. prevented rescuers from reaching Benghazi.
-As CBS News reports:
+But most devastating of all is Hicks’ testimony that the U.S.

 The deputy of slain U.S. Ambassador Christopher Stevens has told congressional investigators that a team of Special Forces prepared to fly from Tripoli to Benghazi during the Sept.
 11, 2012 attacks was forbidden from doing so by U.S. Special Operations Command Africa.

 Hicks told investigators that SOCAFRICA commander Lt.
 Col. Gibson and his team were on their way to board a C-130 from Tripoli for Benghazi prior to an attack on a second U.S. compound “when [Col. Gibson] got a phone call from SOCAFRICA which said, ‘you can’t go now, you don’t have the authority to go now.’
-And so they missed the flight … They were told not to board the flight, so they missed it.
+And so they missed the flight … They were told not to board the flight, so they missed it.”

 Hicks told congressional investigators that if the U.S. had quickly sent a military aircraft over Benghazi, it might have saved American lives.
 The U.S. Souda Bay Naval Base is an hour’s flight from Libya.